How to make in-flight adjusters

 Freemix input=Pot1, Curve=2 points [(-100,10), (100,70)], output=CH10

-Now that we've programmed our volume control, let's put it to work.
-We'll look at a couple of complete solutions:
+Now that we've created a volume control, let's put it to work.
+We'll look at a couple of examples:

 FreeMix:snapflap input=Ele, weight up/down=CH10:adjuster, output=CH5/CH6:flaps